yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 ### **What Is Stack Overflow?**

-> - A stack overflow is a runtime error that happens when a program runs out of memory in the call stack.
+> - A stack overflow is a runtime error that happens `when a program runs out of memory in the call stack`.

 <br/>

 ### **What Is Callback/Event/Task Queue?**

 > - This is where the `asynchronous code` gets pushed to, and waits for the execution.
-> - Deep down the task queue.
-The tasks are broken down further into `Marcotasks：setTimeout, setInterval, I/O, UI Rendering` and `Mircotasks：Promises, MutationObserver`.
-The `priority Mircotasks is higher than Marcotasks`.
+> - The tasks are broken down further into `Macrotasks and Mircotasks`, and the `priority Mircotasks is higher than Macrotasks`. <br/>
+> (1) `Macrotasks: setTimeout, setInterval, I/O, UI Rendering`. <br/>
+> (2) `Mircotasks: Promises, MutationObserver`. <br/>

 <br/>

 ### **What Is Job Queue?**

-> - Apart from Callback Queue, reserved only for new Promise() functionality.
+> - Apart from callback queue, reserved only for new Promise() functionality.

 <br/>